 The doc is beholden to the same plethora of taboos, half-truths, and outright lies traded en masse by mainstream conservatism for the last seven years.

-This 40th-anniversary package is reason enough to add Mel Brooks’s populist cherry bomb to your collection, if you haven’t already.
+This 40th-anniversary package is reason enough to add Brooks’s classic to your collection.

 It rarely feels like anything more than an effort to pander to the kind of audiences that enjoy Quentin Tarantino’s films for all the wrong reasons.